SAP-archive/teched2021-developer-keynote/README.md

 * [SAP Cloud Application Programming Model Consuming Remote Services](section/cap) - In this demo we show how CAP can also be used to consume Remote Service.
 From importing the service definition, to creating extended entities that are mixture of remote service and local persistenence, to coding the logic to make this all work; you will find all of this in this CAP example project.

 * [Low / No Code Development](section/low_no_code) - For this demo section, we see how the new SAP offerings in both Low and No Code development offer the opportunity to expand how much content can be delivered to a business.
 Either through improving the productivity of professional developers or creating opportunities for citizen developers or business builders; the expanded possibilites are impressive.

+* [SAP Fiori for iOS ARKit Open Source project](section/fiori-ios-arkit) - learn how this project lets you build powerful augmented reality apps from the comfort of your Xcode development environment, while benefiting from the SAP Fiori design guidelines.
+Imagination is your only limit.

 ## How to obtain support